-Do you want your writing to be instantly transformed into a mucky mess of corporate and legalese-sounding jargony mush?
+Do you want your writing to be instantly transformed into a mucky mess of corporate-sounding mush?
 Then be sure to use persons as the plural word for person.
 Whiz!
 Bang!
 You’ve got yourself something no one will want to read.

 Today we usually only see persons in those kinds of behemoth documents.
 (Think about the Human Resources manuals you had to promise your boss you read.)
 It wasn’t always this way, though.